alist-org/docs/docs/guide/drivers/baidu.md

 The premise is that you need to have a member.
 It will only be useful if you have a member who has changed `UA` (choose official and 302).
 It can only help you here

+If you don’t change the UA, you can enable ==Web Proxy== , the disadvantage is that you need to build an Alist machine to transfer, that is to say, you need a large broadband to help you transfer

 ![alist](/img/drivers/baidu/bdUA.png)

 :::